Learning from Mistakes via Cooperative Study Assistant for Large Language Models

 \subsection{Benchmark}

 Big-Bench-Hard~(BBH)~\citep{suzgun2022challenging} is a subset of challenging tasks from Big-Bench~\citep{srivastava2022beyond}, targeting evaluating the reasoning capability of large language models under the zero-shot or few-shot setting.
 It contains 23 challenging tasks where prior language model evaluations fail the average human rater.
-We focus on 16 multi-choice question-answering tasks in BBH.
-There are about 250 examples in each task.
+We focus on 16 English multi-choice question-answering tasks in BBH.

-Bias Benchmark for QA~(BBQ)~\citep{parrish-etal-2022-bbq} is a question set on the potential social bias along nine social dimensions.
+Bias Benchmark for QA~(BBQ)~\citep{parrish-etal-2022-bbq} is a question set on the potential social bias along 9 social dimensions.
 It tests the capability of LLMs to avoid biases in both informative and under-informative contexts.
 The original benchmark contains 58k examples that can be used for both training and evaluation.
-Similar to BBH, we randomly select 250 examples from each task.
+Similar to BBH, we randomly select 250 examples for each task.

 For each task in the benchmark, we split the data by 0.8/0.2 to build the training and test set.
-The training set is used to build the mistake collection and generate feedback.
-We demonstrate one example for each benchmark in \autoref{tab:dataset} and leave other details in Appendix.
+The training set is used for the gathering phase and the test set is for the examination phase.
+We reformulated the multi-choice question-answering to a generation task.
+For each query, we added options to the prompt.
+The generation contained the correct option or the option content was viewed as a correct answer.
+We calculated the accuracy rate as the evaluation metric.
+We demonstrate one example for each benchmark in \autoref{tab:dataset} and leave other details in Appendix \ref{sec:dataset}.